freebsd/freebsd-quarterly/2020q3/wifi.md

 In the last three months the athp(4) port of the ath10k driver has progressed well.
 Adrian reports the following important changes:
- * Per-node transmit buffering was implemented, required for correct hostap and QCA6174 behaviour,
+  * Per-node transmit buffering was implemented, required for correct hostap and QCA6174 behaviour.
- * Issues with ignoring sending some management frames got fixed; null-data frames were being filtered out and this caused undesirable hostap behaviour,
+  * Issues with ignoring sending some management frames got fixed; null-data frames were being filtered out and this caused undesirable hostap behaviour.
- * Transmit path refactoring reduced code duplication,
+  * Transmit path refactoring reduced code duplication.
- * A fix on firmware start / VAP running tracking no longer stops the first VAP from coming active after VAP creation / ifconfig up,
+  * A fix on firmware start / VAP running tracking no longer stops the first VAP from coming active after VAP creation / ifconfig up.
- * Correcting hostap mode PHY configuration now allows non-VHT stations to associate and correctly exchange data with a VHT AP,
+  * Correcting hostap mode PHY configuration now allows non-VHT stations to associate and correctly exchange data with a VHT AP.
   * Addition of a crypto key configuration cache in the driver ensures the ieee80211_key details are available after the key is deleted; net80211 would reuse or free the state before the driver task would finish the firmware command.

 ### Newer Intel Wireless device support ###